learn-co-students/Rupa-Fork-Code-Challenges-Test/README.md

 Please add the appropriate code challenge to this repo in its own directory.
 Ensure the .git folder is not in the code challenge folder.
 If you wish, you can remove previous code challenges from this repo.

-If you changed collaborator access to Read only, please update to Write.

-Also ensure that the only branch available is main/master.
-There should be no additional branches before a code challenge.

-Ask students to clone down the repo when ready and push a branch with their name using an empty or pointless commit.
-Once all branches appear, start the challenge.
+Ask students to pull the repo's changes into their local master when ready.

 ### After every challenge

-Pull down the repo and grade.
+Go through the forks and grade.

-Clean up/delete all branches except main/master.

 Put your grades in Canvas.

-Change collaborator access if you wish (optional).

 If you wish, remove the code challenge from the repo.
 If you keep old challenges in, please name the directories simply, e.g. "Phase-1-Code-Challenge-NameOfChallenge".